tomcarpenter/MethodsforDataScience/Module 4 Lab 1 - Reliability/Mod4_Lab1_-_Reliability.md

 This is supported by the graph.
 The red lines in the graph represent the results from the random computer-generated data, whereas the blue line represents your data.
-We see that, in the column labeled "Factor Number 1," the blue line and red line diverge--evidence for a factor!
-Further, the "eigenvalue" for that column is above 1.0" (height of blue triangle on the y-axis).
+We see that, in the column labeled "Factor Number 1," the blue line and red lines diverge--evidence for a factor!
+Further, the "eigenvalue" for that column is above 1.0 (height of blue triangle on the y-axis).

 For the remaining columns on the graph, we see that our data (blue line)